simerplaha/JustSQL/README.md

 implicit val db = JustSQL(datasource = HikariDS()) //create database instance
 ```

+The code snippets below can be found in [Example.scala](/src/test/scala/example/Example.scala).

 # update()

 Queries that mutate like `CREATE, INSERT OR UPDATE` queries are executed via `update()` function.